 - Upgrade to macOS Sierra (Apple)

-How to get macOS Sierra
+How can I get macOS Sierra?

 The latest version of Apple's operating system is available for download from the Mac App Store.
 Continuing the licensing structure established with OS X Mavericks (version 10.9), Apple has made the download available for free to all Apple users (consumers and business users).